 Overhead Squat Shoulder Pain Video Transcript:

-One of the common thing of we treat here at Onward is overhead squat shoulder pain in the functional fitness athletes that we’ve worked with a lot.
-This is because the overhead squat position with a really wide grip bar held overhead can be a stressful position on the shoulder.
+One of the common things we treat here at Onward is overhead squat shoulder pain in the functional fitness athletes.
+This is because the overhead squat position (really wide grip overhead) can be a stressful position on the shoulder.
 If you don’t have good strength and mobility around that area this stress is increased.

-We’re going to go through three drills that we commonly use with people dealing with that overhead squat shoulder pain to help them through.
+We’re going to go through three drills we commonly use with people dealing with overhead squat shoulder pain to combat this.

 Up first, we’re going to stretch the lats.
-The lats run in your upper back, and a lot of times when the lats are tight, it prevents you from being able to get to a really good overhead position for the overhead squat.
+The lats run in your upper back.
+A lot of times when the lats are tight, it prevents a good overhead position for the overhead squat.

-To stretch those, you’re going to get in front of a box, and we’re going to have our elbows right on the edge of the box, and we’re going to drop our hip through with our tailbone tucked underneath us.
-That combination will allow us to really stretch the lats out.
+To stretch those, you’re going to get in front of a box.
+First we’re going to have our elbows right on the edge of the box.
+Second, we’re going to drop our hips through with our tailbone tucked underneath us.
+That combination allows us to really stretch the lats.

-The second exercise we’re going to do, it’s going to help open up the upper back.
-Our thoracic spine was really important to getting into a good overhead position.
-If that’s a little stiff, it’s going to make our shoulders have to work a little harder in the extreme range of motion that overhead squat puts us in.
+Moving forward, the second exercise we’re going to do is going to help open up the upper back.
+Our thoracic spine is really important to getting into a solid overhead position.
+If that’s a little stiff, it’s going to make our shoulders have to work harder.
+In other words, this can lead to an exaggeration of the extreme range of motion that the overhead squat requires.

-We’re going grab a really light kettle bell, drop down into a squat, and we’re going to keep our elbows tucked nice and close as we press overhead.
-As we press overhead, that’s going to really work on driving our upper back into extension and improving our mobility there.
+We’re going grab a really light kettlebell and drop down into a squat.
+Next we’re going to keep our elbows tucked nice and close as we press overhead.
+As we press overhead, that’s we’re focusing on driving our upper back into extension and improving our mobility there.

-Exercise number three is going to work on strengthening the back side of the shoulder, our rotator cuff, so they get stronger and better able to stabilize weight overhead.
-I’m going to take Crossover Symmetry, you can use any resistance band, and we’re going to do an external rotation where I’m working on getting my the forearm perpendicular to the ground with my upper arm parallel to the ground.
+Exercise number three is going to work on strengthening the backside of the shoulder-our rotator cuff.
+Getting these stronger will help us better stabilize weight overhead.
+I’m using Crossover Symmetry, but you can use any resistance band.
+We’re going to do an external rotation exercise.
+With this, we’re working on getting our forearm perpendicular to the ground with our upper arm parallel to the ground.

 Need more help?
-Our team specializes in treating fitness athletes and we’d love to get you moving and performing better.
+Our Charlotte, NC sports physical therapy team specializes in treating fitness athletes and we’d love to get you moving and performing better.
 See our schedule to get going today!